Sequential Adaptive Design for Jump Regression Estimation: Method

+The one-sided kernel smoothing approach does not require explicit estimation of $\{\mathcal{A}_b\}$, and it gives a pointwise estimate of the regression function $m(\V{x})$ directly with the jumps in $m(\V{x})$ be accommodated.
+For a given location $\V{x} \in \mathcal{X}$, consider its neighborhood with the bandwidth $h$:

-where $d(\cdot, \cdot)$ is the Euclidean distance, and we seek a local estimate of $m(\V{x})$ in the neighborhood.
+where $d(\cdot, \cdot)$ is the Euclidean distance.
+We seek a local estimate of $m(\V{x})$ using observed data in the neighborhood $\mathcal{N}(\V{x})$.
 In cases when the design points are uniformly distributed in $\mathcal{X}$, a global bandwidth parameter is typically used as a function of the sample size $n$.
 In this paper, we allow the design points $\{\V{x}_1, \ldots, \V{x}_n\}$ to be sampled from a non-uniform density $f(\V{x})$, due to the design selection procedure that will be discussed in the next section.
 To be more adaptive to the non-uniform density, we adopt spatially varying bandwidth parameters.
-Let $h_n(\V{x})$ denote the location-dependent bandwidth parameter, which is set to be the Euclidean distance from $\V{x}$ to its kth nearest neighbor (k-NN) in $\{\V{x}_1, \ldots, \V{x}_n\}$.
-Then, the corresponding neighborhood of $\V{x}$ is defined to be $\mathcal{N}_n(\V{x}) := \{\V{x}' \in \mathcal{X}: d(\V{x}', \V{x}) \le h_n(\V{x}) \}$.
-Based on the existing literature on the k-NN density estimation \citep{wasserman2006all}, the k-NN bandwidth selection is equivalent to selecting the bandwidth parameter to be inversely proportional to the density of the design points, i.e.,
+Let $h_n(\V{x})$ denote the location-dependent bandwidth parameter, which is set to be the Euclidean distance from $\V{x}$ to its $k$th nearest neighbor (k-NN) in $\{\V{x}_1, \ldots, \V{x}_n\}$.
+The corresponding neighborhood of $\V{x}$ is defined to be

-Following \citet{qiu2009jump}, the conventional local linear kernel estimate of $m(\V{x})$ in the local neighborhood $\mathcal{N}_n(\V{x})$, denoted as $\hat{m}_{(0)}(\V{x})$, is considered, which is the solution to $\alpha$ of the following optimization problem: